pfaivre/JLife/README.md

 `JLife -a=50` Starts the automatic mode with a delay of 50 milliseconds.

-`JLife -i` Starts the interactive mode.
+`JLife -i glider.jlf` Starts the interactive mode and load the file glider.jlf.
 The user must press Enter to display the next generation.

 `JLife -q -g=500` Quiet mode.
 Computes 500 generations and show the last one.